Holafly eSIM Review: Why I Wouldn't Choose It For My Travels

 *I don't know if Holafly actually pays these influencers, so this is just a general observation.
 In any case, I think most people are already aware of this and take it into account when they see such posts.

-While eSIMDB - the world's largest comparison / directory site for travel eSIMs - also operates mostly on performance-based commissions, its purpose isn't to promote specific services or products.
+While eSIMDB - the world's largest comparison / directory site for travel eSIMs - also operates mostly on performance-based commissions, its purpose isn't to promote specific services or brands.
 Instead, it aims to let travelers easily discover products that suit them by comparing various options.

 Alright, that's enough of the preamble, let's get into the main topic.